Pirates of the Caribbean Slang in 1666

 One of the most romantic images of all time — the Pirates of the Caribbean.
 Pirate argo or ‘Pirate slang’ short vocabulary here we’ve got:

 SHIPSHAPE — is for anything in a proper shape and/or in a great order and worthy, also see the definitions for TRIM down below on this page.
-I hope this is a shipshape article of the blog.
+I hope this is a shipshape article for the blog.
 No tacking around.
 Aye-aye.

 SLACK WATER — the period between a tide and a tide, when the water goes nowhere: neither up nor down, basically it’s changing the direction, and it’s calm for short while.